Penneo/sdk-net/docs/signing-request.md

 var myLink = mySigningRequest.GetLink();
 ```

-Note that the signing link won't be active until you send out the case file by calling the __Send()__ method on the owning case file object.
+Note that the signing link won't be active until you activate the case file by calling the __activate()__ method on the owning case file object.

 ## Customizing the signing process
 When the signer completes an action on the Penneo signing portal (that is, he/she signs or rejects to sign), the signer is redirected to the default Penneo success/failure page.
 You can choose to use your own custom status pages instead.
 All you need to do is pass the urls to the signing request like so: